Dahaka1/lfs/README.md

 # TODO
 - Check that fastapi cache is really working;
-- Optimize getting station info by self (1 query instead of 5).
+- Optimize getting station info by self (1 query instead of 5);
+- Use Yandex geopy instead of Nominatim.